How the Toys Saved Christmas

-How the Toys Saved Christmas (La freccia azzurra) is a 1996 Italian animated film directed by Enzo D'Alò, based on the children's novel The Befana's Toyshop by Gianni Rodari.
+How the Toys Saved Christmas (La Freccia Azzurra) is a 1996 Italian animated film directed by Enzo D'Alò, based on the children's novel The Befana's Toyshop by Gianni Rodari.

 In the original version, the story took place during the Epiphany Eve, because in the Folklore of Italy the Befana is a good witch that gives presents and candies to the children during the night between 5 and 6 January.

 Plot

 On the Epiphany Eve, La Befana falls ill and must take off for a night, recruiting Scarafoni to help deliver all the toys that must go to the Italian children.
 No one but the toys knows that Scarafoni plans to auction off the toys to the highest bidder, which means that the toys won't make it to the children who have been good all year and therefore deserve them.
 The toys decide to deliver themselves: the story follows them as they struggle to avoid the heartless Scarafoni and to find their true homes.

 Meanwhile, a young boy named Francesco wishes to receive as an Epiphany present the model of the Freccia Azzurra (Blue Arrow), the train where his late father used to work on.
 While Scarafoni is out looking for the escaping toys, a couple of burglars, Lesto and Scarpa, kidnaps Francesco and force him to sneak inside the Befana's shop and taking away all the money.
 Francesco, instead, uses the telephone inside the shop to call the police who arrest the burglars; Befana understands that Francesco is not involved in the attempted robbery and, with much gratitude, exonerates Francesco.

 Of all the toys, the plush dog Spicciola wishes to be given to Francesco.
 During the evening, after a fight against Scarafoni that splits him from the group, Spicciola turns into a real dog.
-The next morning, Spicciola finds Francesco and the two bonds immediately.
+The next morning, Spicciola finds Francesco and the two bond immediately.

 In the end, all the toys manage to deliver themselves to the children in their homes, but Scarafoni still has the money.
-However, everyone rushes to the toy shop and find Scarafoni with the money and the people manage to get it back from him as he is arrested.
+However, everyone rushes to the toy shop and finds Scarafoni with the money and the people manage to get it back from him as he is arrested.
 Befana, after having found that her illness was provoked by Scarafoni himself, who gave her a light poison instead of medicine, hires Francesco as her new helper, joined by Spicciola.